-Attendees were Bill, Dave (via Skype), Jim, Martin, Mike and myself.
+Attendees were Bill, Dave (via Skype), Jim, Mark, Martin, Mike and myself.

 This year, the videogame competition was Turbo.
 Embarrassingly, I scored 0 on my own game.
 As if the game wasn't embarrassingly bad enough as it is.
 Jim won with a score of 3200.

 The cake was a fruitcake and it was Turbo themed.
 I commented that although the icing on the cake was only 5mm thick, it was more "3D" than "3D Turbo".

 Martin showed the latest MTXPlus+, which as far as Dave knew, had an empty space on the circuit board, but then Martin inserted a WizNet module.
 The MTXPlus+ had Bill's PS2/USB keyboard hardware on it.

 We saw the MTXPlus+ running a web server, from my NFX project.
 Some images failed to load, probably due to the MTXPlus+ not being able to keep up with the rate at which web requests were arriving - increasing the clock speed helped, and changing the web server to listen on 4 rather than 2 sockets would probably help further.